argonautproject/clinicalnotes/source/pages/guidance.md

 Common client search scenarios include:

 1. A client interested in all Radiology reports can use the following query:

 	 `GET [base]/DiagnosticReport?patient=[id]&category=http://loinc.org|LP29684-5`

 1. A client interested in all Clinical Notes can use the following query:

 	 `GET [base]/DocumentReference?patient=[id]&class=clinical-note`

 1. A client interested in all Discharge Summary Notes can use the following query:

 	`GET [base]/DocumentReference?patient=[id]&type=http://loinc.org|18842-5`

 <br/>

 ### Determining Server Note Type Support Using The Value Set Expansion Operation ($expand)
+{: #using-expand}

 In addition to inspecting a server CapabilityStatement, a client can determine the note and report types support by a server by invoking the standard FHIR Value Set Expansion ([$expand]) operation defined in the **FHIR R4 specification**.
 Because servers may support different read and write formats, it also is used to determine the formats (for example, text, pdf) the server supports read and write transactions.
 A FHIR server claiming support to this guide **SHOULD** support the $expand operation.

 #### Discovering Note and Report Types

 The note and report types for a particular server are discovered by invoking the #expand operation as follows:

 `GET [base]/ValueSet/$expand?context=[context]&contextDirection=[contextDirection]`